Skip to main content

 Biography

-Professor David Moxey is a Professor of Engineering at King’s College London.
+Professor David Moxey is a Professor of Computational Engineering at King’s College London, and the UKAEA / RAEng Research Chair in next-generation numerical methods for high-fidelity fusion modelling.
 Prior to this, he was a Senior Lecturer in Engineering at the University of Exeter (2017-2021) and a research and teaching fellow in the Department of Aeronautics at Imperial College London (2011-2017).
-He holds a PhD from the University of Warwick, alongside honorary positions at Imperial College London and the University of Exeter.
+He holds a PhD from the University of Warwick, alongside an honorary position at Imperial College London.

-His research combines the development of cutting-edge novel numerical methods from academia together with their application to challenging industrial fluid dynamics problems.
-His goal is to design the next generation of computational fluid dynamics software which can realise the incredible computational power now being offered in both current and upcoming supercomputers.
-By harnessing this capability to create digital twins of fluid dynamics problems that are presently too difficult or even impossible to instrument experimentally, this will enable a step change in the use of computing in everyday engineering practice.
+His research combines the development of cutting-edge novel numerical methods from academia together with their application to challenging industrial problems in fluid dynamics and fusion.
+His goal is to design the next generation of computational engineering software which can realise the incredible computational power now being offered in both current and upcoming supercomputers.
+By harnessing this capability to create digital twins of problems that are presently too difficult or even impossible to instrument experimentally, this will enable a step change in the use of computing in everyday engineering practice.
 These methods are realised in the open-source spectral/hp element framework Nektar++, which is used by over 60 research groups across the world, and which was recently selected for publication in a special 50th anniversary edition of the Computer Physics Communications journal.

-His group is supported by a wide range of funding, at present by the EPSRC platform grant PRISM and a variety of projects under the ExCALIBUR national priority SPF project, which focuses on the development of new software and numerical methods for upcoming exascale supercomputers.
-This includes EPSRC-funded projects on mesh generation (ELEMENT) and uncertainty quantification (Exa-UQ, EP/W007886/1); research with the UK Atomic Energy Authority for the application of these methods within nuclear fusion (NEPTUNE); and the Met Office-funded project APinTA to investigate the use of parallel-in-time methods for exascale supercomputing.
+His group is supported by a wide range of funding, most notably the award of a Royal Academy of Engineering Research Chair in combination with the UK Atomic Energy Authority.
+Other funders have included the EPSRC platform grant PRISM and a variety of projects under the ExCALIBUR national priority SPF project, which focuses on the development of new software and numerical methods for exascale supercomputers.
+This includes EPSRC-funded projects on mesh generation (ELEMENT) and uncertainty quantification (Exa-UQ, EP/W007886/1); research with UKAEA for the application of these methods within nuclear fusion (NEPTUNE); and the Met Office-funded project APinTA to investigate the use of parallel-in-time methods for exascale supercomputing.
 Additionally, he works closely with several industrial partners; for example, with a current KTP project with Torin-Sifan Ltd to investigate the use of CFD for commercial impeller design.

 Research interests